 Making an agreement before cohabiting can strengthen a relationship and give both partners a greater sense of security, especially if there are children involved.
 Discussing attitudes to finances and future financial plans can serve as the backbone to cohabitation and make it much easier to plan your life together.
 And agreeing something as simple as who gets custody of the dog, may avoid painful disagreements later!

 Family law used to be more commonly referred to as divorce law.
 Nowadays family law reaches many more people and family lawyers add value and advice at various stages in life, a Living Together Agreement is part of this service.
 Family lawyers are a lot more than just divorce lawyers, although that is still an important part of what we do.

 A family lawyer will be with the client throughout the various stages in their life.
 When you think about the reach of family law, we can, and sometimes need to be beside a client each step of the way.

-Whether you’re a young twenty something starting out, a couple planning to live together, planning marriage or civil partnership or considering separation or divorce, a family lawyer is there to help and advise.
+Whether you’re a young twenty something starting out, a couple planning to live together, planning marriage or civil partnership or considering separation or divorce, a family lawyer is there to help and advice.
 Not every relationship lasts and when that is the case we like to think that with our help and advice, the experience will not be as costly and stressful as it could otherwise be.